JyYoungK/NEWSProject/README.md

   of time because it will be stored in cache.
 After x amount of time, cache will be updated with new value.
 Code explanation is seen under fetchNews line 42

 15. Use line-clamp to make long setences shorter.
 Truncate is for one line.
 Install npm from here and add plugins as well. https://tailwindcss.com/blog/multi-line-truncation-with-tailwindcss-line-clamp

+16. It is possible to make parent class client but it's child class server as long as the child class receives server components as a prop.
+    For example look at `Providers.tsx` and `layout.tsx`

+17. Toggle Theme, I used `npm i next-themes`.
+Check out `Providers.tsx` for use.
+Must add `darkMode: "class",` inside `tailwind.config.js`